 The GPO is based on your monthly pension amount, with the reduction amounting to two-thirds of that pension benefit.
 For example, if you get a teacher’s pension of $3,000 per month, two-thirds of that is equal to $2,000.
 If your Social Security retirement benefit from a spouse’s work record is $2,000 or less, your Social Security income would become $0.
 Remember that this only applies to Social Security’s spousal benefits and pensions that do not pay into Social Security.

 Next Steps for Teachers Planning for Retirement

 Now that you understand the retirement landscape, it’s time to take action.

 - Find out if you have access to a defined contribution plan, such as a 403(b) or 401(k), and consider enrolling, as doing so can supplement any pension income you expect to receive.

 - Review the fees associated with the investment options available to you, and be prepared to ask questions.
 Don’t forget that you’re probably eligible to contribute to an IRA instead of, or in addition to, a defined contribution plan through work.

-- Ask your benefit department if your employer contributes to Social Security, and if your pension might be subject to reduction by the WEP or GPO.
-Also ask for an estimate of your pension benefit so you can get a sense of your projected retirement benefits.
+- Ask your benefits department if your employer contributes to Social Security and if your pension might be subject to reduction by the WEP or GPO.
+Also, ask for an estimate of your pension benefit so you can get a sense of your projected retirement benefits.

 If you want more help, consider asking a financial planner for guidance on investments selections, how much to save, and more.